-This protocol serves as an update to the 2019 BC Dreissenid Mussel Lake Monitoring Protocol to reflect the minimum recommended protocols being used by other jurisdictions in the Columbia River Basin.
-ENV staff have worked closely with HCTF to update this protocol based on feedback received from the 2019 granting cycle.
-To complete the 2020 HCTF grant application this protocol must be read in detail.
+This protocol serves as an update to the 2021 BC Dreissenid Mussel Lake Monitoring Protocol to reflect the minimum recommended protocols being used by other jurisdictions in the Columbia River Basin.
+ENV staff have worked closely with HCTF to update this protocol based on feedback received from the 2021 granting cycle.
+To complete the 2022 HCTF grant application this protocol must be read in detail.
 Please refer to the HCTF Invasive Mussels Monitoring Grant guidelines and application instructions for complete instructions on filling out the grant application.

-1 The Zebra and Quagga Mussel Rapid Response Plan for British Columbia can be downloaded from https://www.for.gov.bc.ca/hra/invasive-species/Publications/Prov_ZQM_EDRR_Plan.pdf
+&lt;sup>1 The Zebra and Quagga Mussel Rapid Response Plan for British Columbia can be downloaded from https://www2.gov.bc.ca/assets/gov/environment/plants-animals-and-ecosystems/invasive-species/invasive-mussels/prov\zqm\edrr\plan.pdf